-On internal storage models, ports are not teamed at the factory.
+- On internal storage models, ports are not teamed at the factory.
 They are independent ports, each with the same configuration.
-If you chose to team ports to provide redundancy, do so only as instructed in "Teaming Ethernet ports on internal storage models" on page 60.

-On external storage models, the first port on the motherboard (Port 1) and the first port on the Gigabit Ethernet card (Port 3) are configured at the factory as a teamed pair.
+If you chose to team ports to provide redundancy, do so only as instructed in "Teaming Ethernet ports on internal storage models" on page 60. - On shared storage (iSCSI SAN) models, the first port on the motherboard (Port 1) and the first port on the Gigabit Ethernet card (Port 3) are configured at the factory as a teamed pair.
 This is the Control Team.
 The teamed pair appears to the network as a single adapter with one IP address.
 Do not modify this teaming configuration.
 If you need to reset teaming to factory specifications, refer to the K2 Media Client Service Manual.

-On external storage models, the second port on the motherboard (port 2) and the second port on the Gigabit Ethernet card (port 4) must be independent ports (unteamed).
+On shared (iSCSI SAN) storage models, the second port on the motherboard (port 2) and the second port on the Gigabit Ethernet card (port 4) must be independent ports (unteamed).
 These are the media ports, used for iSCSI traffic only.
-Refer to Chapter 7, External Storage and to the K2 Storage System Instruction Manual for more information about the media ports.
+Refer to Chapter 8, Shared Storage and to the K2 Storage System Instruction Manual for more information about the media ports.